 - In young adults and teens – but problems of this sort can start at any age.
 Signs of addiction can start at any time; e.g children as young as 7 may find it extremely difficult to control how much time they spend on their computer games.
 Older people may also find themselves with too much time on their hands, leading them to find alternative ways to stay busy.

 - If someone in your direct family, say one of your parents – is addicted to gambling.
-This may partly be due to genes; however, this is a behaviour which can also be learnt. e.g- by seeing a parent trading online or being taught to gamble or trade by them.
+This may partly be due to genes; however, this is a behaviour that can also be learned. e.g- by seeing a parent trading online or being taught to gamble or trade by them.